ssardina-agts/agtcity-sarl-mw/README.md

 ###  ###

-This is one single SARL agent that manages all the players in the simulation via the Skill provided.
-It does almost nothing, simply sense,  print some status information, and move players randomly to facilities.
+This is one single SARL agent that manages all the entities in the simulation via the Skill provided.
+It does almost nothing, simply sense,  print some status information, and move entities randomly to facilities.
 Run it as follows:

 ```shell
 mvn exec:java